nturley/nigelkot/README.md

 If you want to abandon a coroutine before it's next event fires, simply unsubscribe the label from the event.

+You use it by calling Schedule.run with your function and yielding Until's.
+The Until instance specifies when to resume this function.

 Example
 ```kotlin
 val e : Event<Unit> = Event("e")